ntko/linuxdoc/vscode_flutter_linux.md

                   title: new Text('Welcome to Flutter'),
                 ),
                 body: new Center(
-                  //child: new Text('Hello World'), // Replace the highlighted text...
+                  //child: new Text('Hello World'), // Replace this ...
-                  child: new Text(wordPair.asPascalCase),  // With this highlighted         text.
+                  child: new Text(wordPair.asPascalCase), //With this text.
                 ),
               ),
             );